outdreamer/build-a-cure-1/docs/problem_solving_matching.md

         - it may seem like those are not dimensions but are attributes within intersecting dimensions, however they provide an interface for change so they can be considered dimensions in different spaces
           (where values are graphed against the dimension of equivalence/symmetries/alternatives)

+        - these dimensions within the interaction of two variables can be used to derive the system where the variable interaction is taking place

     - emergence: